Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 First the apples need to be secured on a stick for easy eating.
 Wooden craft sticks or lollipop sticks work great.

-Push them well down through the core of the apples, to make sure the apples won’t wobble and fall off the stick while being held upright.
+Make sure the apples won't wobble and fall off the popsicle stick while being held upright.

 Chop the peanuts to the consistency and size desired, and place them in a bowl.